Towards Robust Optimization-Based Autonomous Dynamic Soaring with a Fixed-Wing UAV

 \subsubsection{Closed Loop Efficiency}

-Finally, we need to verify that close tracking of a desired path, as demonstrated in the previous experiments, also results in the expected energy evolution on the real system.
-This is to verify that the sim-to-real gap is also small with respect to potential losses from, e.g., unknown drag terms or aggressive maneuvering.
-To this end, we compare the airspeed evolution in unpowered flight, where the system tracks an aggressive spiral-like trajectory.
+Finally, we \revision[need to ]{}verify that close tracking of a desired path\revision[, as demonstrated in the previous experiments,]{} also results in the expected energy evolution on the real system.
+This \revision[is to verify]{verifies} that the sim-to-real gap is also small with respect to potential losses from, e.g., unknown drag terms or aggressive maneuvering. \revision[To this end, w]{W}e compare the airspeed evolution in unpowered flight, where the system tracks an aggressive spiral-like trajectory.
 The flight is performed in low-wind conditions to focus on model-error induced effects, noting that robustness to wind estimation errors is shown in simulation.
 The airspeed evolution is compared to the simulated case in Fig.~\ref{fig:spiral_airspeed_2}.
 Note that the airspeed is sensitive to the aerodynamic performance during this test, as illustrated by two simulated trajectories with perturbed drag coefficients that differ significantly from the nominal case with the expected parameters.
 Thus, any model-error or control-induced loss of airspeed is expected to become visible during the test.
 Results, however, show a close match between the real flight test and the nominal simulation case.
 This indicates that the closed-loop performance of the pipeline closely matches the simulation.
-Together with the simulation-based demonstration of robustness against wind-estimation errors, this completes the element-wise validation of the proposed pipeline.